wish99benjamin/CSCI2340-bouncing_ball/README.md

 # CSCI2340-bouncing_ball

 ### Description
 This is a series of assignments for the CSCI2340 Software Engineering at Brown University, centered around bouncing balls in a window.
-Each version introduces different features and enhancements
+Each version introduces different features and enhancements.
+Detailed descriptions for each specific version can be found in their corresponding folders